 West Coast Hospitality

-At Breakers you'll enjoy true West Coast hospitality with your New Zealand born hosts Jan and Stephen with the family dogs Nico and Ziggy not far away.
+At Breakers you'll enjoy true West Coast hospitality with your New Zealand born hosts Jan and Stephen with the family dogs Ziggy and Ansel not far away.

 Jan - Your Host